teoat/zenith/docs/api/API_DOCUMENTATION.md

 ## API Overview

-This API provides comprehensive fraud detection and investigation capabilities for the 378x492 platform.
+This API provides comprehensive fraud detection and investigation capabilities for the Zenith platform.

 ### Base URL
 ```